 Research has shown that imaginative, creative people —particularly artists— score better in ESP tests than systematic thinkers.
 Some of my first psychic insights came while I was painting in oils.
-I was inspired by the surrealist painter Max Ernst, who used the decalcomania technique, which involved putting pigment on the canvas, laying sheets of paper or glass on top, and removing them quickly.
-Just as we did with our inkblots, Ernst would recognize images in the paint’s shapes and added colour, light, and shadows to emphasize what he could see, thus making the images obvious to the viewer.
-My favourite is his painting called The Eye of Silence (1943–44, Washington University Gallery, which includes bizarre images reminiscent of those we see in the inkblot experiment.
+I was inspired by the surrealist painter Max Ernst, who used the ‘decalcomania’ technique, which involved putting pigment on the canvas, laying sheets of paper or glass on top, and removing them quickly.
+Just as we did with our inkblots, Ernst would recognize images in the paint’s shapes and added color, light, and shadows to emphasize what he could see, thus making the images obvious to the viewer.
+My favorite is his painting called The Eye of Silence (1943–44, Washington University Gallery, which includes bizarre images reminiscent of those we see in the inkblot experiment.

 As with the work of many surrealist painters, Ernst’s pictures have a threatening theme but nonetheless is of interest to anyone studying the projected imagination methods I have described.
-It is interesting to note also that many surrealists were influenced by Spiritualism.
+It is interesting to note also that many surrealists were influenced by the psychic artist word done within Spiritualism.
 In particular, the surrealists were interested in automatic drawing and writing and hailed the French psychic Helen Smith as the “muse of automatic writing.”
 Personally I find some of her communications from Martians a little suspect, but I can see how this interested the surrealists.
 Surrealists rejected Spiritualism in its manifestos but nonetheless adopted its methods.
 For example, the surrealist Robert Desnos (1900–45) performed séances for poetic purposes but made no claims to the truth of their revelations.

 During it’s hey day Spiritualism saw some incredible psychic artists at work.
 One of the most famous was the Scottish medium David Duguid (1832–1907,) who could produce oil paintings of landscapes in total darkness, at an amazing speed, and independently of his hands.
 The psychical investigator Frank Podmore witnessed these incredible feats of psychic mediumship—called precipitation—so that there would be no opportunity to cheat.
 Also of note are the mediums Allan B.Campbell(1833–1919) and Charles Campbell (born Charles Shourds) from Lily Dale near New York.
 More widely known as the Campbell brothers, they precipitated spirit-inspired pastel and oil portraits, including an interesting rendition of Allan Campbell’s spirit guide, Azur.

-The Bang sisters, whose pictures manifest in front of an audience, accomplished some of the most astonishing precipitation of art.
+The Bang sisters, whose psychic artist pictures manifest in front of an audience, accomplished some of the most astonishing precipitation of art.
 In one famous demonstration in August 1911, at the Chesterfield Spiritualist Camp in Indiana, they precipitated a painting of a young girl.
 Gradually a picture the background appeared, followed by the face of a young girl with her eyes closed.
 Then the eyes opened and the picture was complete.
 A non-Spiritualist dignitary named Mr. Alfords claimed the portrait was the exact likeness of his “dead” daughter, Audrey.

 If you have artistic talent, the spirit people will encourage you to use it in your mediumistic work.
 Working with images also connects the medium to the unconscious, and colour, light, natural form, and geometry appeal to our spiritual nature.
 For this next experiment you will need paper and coloured pencils.
 You do not need drawing skills, as this can be accomplished by anyone.

 Most auragraphs are produced as a circle to represent the wholeness of the self.
-Sharp produced coloured circles with pictures in them, but I also have seen mediums produce auragraphs in other ways, including working with shapes such as a butterfly, with one side representing the inner life and the other the outer life.
+Sharp produced colored circles with pictures in them, but I also have seen mediums produce auragraphs in other ways, including working with shapes such as a butterfly, with one side representing the inner life and the other the outer life.
 I have also seen auragraphs in the shape of a peacock feather or as a pictorial mind map that starts from a single point and weaves into lines and tangents and eventually fills the page with written comments and imagery as the reading progresses.
 Auragraphs can be very personal and later you may devise your own way of working.

 Auragraphs usually show other information that is intuitively received by way of the aura, such as the story of a person’s life, their spiritual condition, their way forward, and so on.
-Sometimes auragraphs are a direct representation of the aura as it appears around the body with an explanation about what the various colours say about the recipient.
-Auragraphs can also be drawn in an abstract way and will usually include symbolism, particularly the symbolism associated with colour.
+Sometimes auragraphs are a direct representation of the aura as it appears around the body with an explanation about what the various colors say about the recipient.
+Auragraphs can also be drawn in an abstract way and will usually include symbolism, particularly the symbolism associated with color.

-For this next experiment we are going to produce a simple auragraph in the shape of a mandala, but you may experiment with whatever style or drawing method you like.
+For this next experiment we psychic artists are going to produce a simple auragraph in the shape of a mandala, but you may experiment with whatever style or drawing method you like.
 The form is not as important as the content, which will include psychic information about the person being given the reading.

 The word mandala comes from Sanskrit for “magic circle.”
 Mandalas are sacred, geometric designs used for meditation purposes.
 The simplest kind of mandala is a circle but, particularly in Tibetan Buddhism, they are usually intricate drawings in paint or sand with a series of concentric circles or squares radiating from a central point.
 For Tibetan Buddhists the mandala is a blueprint by which a person meditating can realize specific spiritual states represented by its geometry and symbolism.